 Quinoa is presumed by most to be a grain, but it is actually a seed from a flowering plant in the amaranth family.
-The fact that it’s a seed makes it much healthier and more digestible for us to eat, AND also given the fact that it can easily be used in place of your normal higher carb, lower nutrient grains, this makes it a wonderfully healthful and fat burning food.
+The fact that it’s a seed makes it much healthier and more digestible for to eat, and given the fact that it can easily be used in place of your normal higher carb, lower nutrient grains, this makes it a wonderfully healthful, fat burning food.

 The answer to that is yes!
 Not only is it more nutritionally dense than rice (even wholegrain rice), it also is MUCH higher in protein and nutrition.
 It is better for you nutritionally than any other grain that you wish to swap it with, and you can eat it everyday in place of any of your usual carbohydrates such as rice, pasta, couscous, bulgar wheat and white potatoes.
 It is super versatile, has a neutral flavour, and easily soaks up the flavours of other foods making it perfect to add to soups, casseroles, or pretty much anything you fancy.

 The most common types of quinoa come in the white, red or black variety.
-The white tends to go well as a replacement for rice, and more easily absorbs flavours, but the others hold their texture and shape well and are better in cold salads or dishes where you need some texture and bite.
-It could also be a good idea to even mix them up together to get the whole range of nutrients and textures and that works just as well.
+The white tends to go well as a replacement for rice as it more readily absorbs flavours, but the others hold their texture and shape well and are better in cold salads, or dishes where you need some texture and bite.
+It could also be a good idea to even mix them up together so you get the whole range of nutrients and textures.

-Quinoa’s carbohydrate content comes in at about mid range, but this is no reason to exclude it from a general low carb diet.
-This is because it offers lots of other benefits that other carbohydrates don’t, such as a high protein content and LOTS of nutrients such as fiber, magnesium, phosphorus, zinc, lysine, iron, and a range of B vitamins.
+Quinoa’s carbohydrate content comes in at about mid range but this is no reason to exclude it from a general low carb diet as it also offers lots of other benefits that other carbohydrates don’t, such as a high protein content and LOTS of nutrients, such as fiber, magnesium, phosphorus, zinc, lysine, iron, and a range of B vitamins.